-Loratadine is an oral, non-sedating, long acting second generation tricyclic antihistamine drug used for the treatment of allergy8.
-Each tablet contains 10mg micronized Loratadine usually administered orally, one tablet once or twice a day with or without food.
-Loratadine acts by selectively antagonizing peripheral histamine H1receptor which is responsible for many features of allergic reactions9.
-It is indicated usually for adults and children 2 years and above for temporary relief of symptoms of hay fever or allergic rhinitis and other allergic symptoms such as (itchy eyes) itchy eyes seen in allergic conjunctivitis, redness, sneezing, running nose and itchy nose or throat9.
-The most common adverse effects from Loratadine administration arising include headache, fatigue, wheezing, breathing difficulties, swelling of face, lips, tongue and other body parts & earache.
-Adverse effects affecting the eye include eyepain, photophobia, swelling of eyes and anti-muscarinic effects such as blurred vision, abnormal lacrimation, mydriasis, dry mouth &gastrointestinal disturbances10.
+Loratadine is an oral, non-sedating, long acting second generation tricyclic antihistamine drug used for the treatment of allergy.
+Each tablet contains micronized Loratadine usually administered orally, one tablet once or twice a day with or without food.
+Loratadine acts by selectively antagonizing peripheral histamine H1receptor which is responsible for many features of allergic reactions.
+It is indicated usually for adults and children 2 years and above for temporary relief of symptoms of hay fever or allergic rhinitis and other allergic symptoms such as (itchy eyes) itchy eyes seen in allergic conjunctivitis, redness, sneezing, running nose and itchy nose or throat.
+The most common adverse effects arising from Loratadine administration include headache, fatigue, wheezing, breathing difficulties, swelling of face, lips, tongue and other body parts & earache.
+Adverse effects affecting the eye include eye pain, photophobia, swelling of eyes and antimuscarinic effects such as blurred vision, abnormal lacrimation, mydriasis, dry mouth & gastrointestinal disturbances.

 Systemically administered drugs are known to produce effects in the eye when a sufficient concentration reaches various sites of action in the eye.
-This means that drugs administered systemically, such as Loratadine, diseases even for not specifically located in the eye, can still affect the eye structures and visual functions11.
+This means that drugs administered systemically, such as Loratadine, even for diseases not specifically located in the eye, can still affect the eye structures and visual functions.
 It is common knowledge that symptoms of mild itching of the eye may be as a result of small amounts of hyperopia.
-This implies that at some point, antihistamines such as Loratadine would have been prescribed to patients in the eye relieve clinic itchy to sensation occurringprimarily as a result of hyperopia.
+This implies that some point, at antihistamines such as Loratadine would have been prescribed to patients in the eye clinic to relieve itchy sensation occurring primarily as a result of hyperopia.
 This study therefore aimed at determining the effect of Loratadine on the lateral phoria of young hyperopes.